becauro/readpe/readme.md

 For now, since Make compiling implementation is totally finished yet, you can MANUALLY compiling the code by take the following instructs.

-**Note**: Theses Makefile were tested only in Windows and GNU/Linux (Debian Like) Operation Systems.
+**Note**: Theses project was tested only in Windows and GNU/Linux (Debian 'like') Operation Systems.
+But I think is not so hard to build under/for other Unix 'like' Operation Systems, like MacOS for example.

 # How to use the software